awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-builder.md

 [ Walkthrough: Using Document Builder to create a custom runbook](automation-walk-document-builder.md) – Provides step\-by\-step guidance for creating a runbook that runs scripts to \(1\) launch an Amazon Elastic Compute Cloud \(EC2\) instance and \(2\) wait for the instance status to change to `ok`\.

 **Before you begin**
 Before you create a custom runbook using Document Builder, we recommend that you read about the different actions that you can use within a runbook\.
-For more information see, [Systems Manager Automation actions reference](automation-actions.md)\.
+For more information, see [Systems Manager Automation actions reference](automation-actions.md)\.

 **To create a runbook using Document Builder**